plssts/SheetTwistorSpace/README.md

 pre-design phase

-will provide APIs to help deal with inconsistend datasets
+will provide APIs to help deal with inconsistent datasets